 This used to be one of the strongest weapons in Warframe back in the day when I bought it – I even bought it once I reached 125k standing with Cephalon Suda for the impactful feeling of it :)

-This weapon is still quite a bit of a Beast in my opinion – requires all of 12 Mastery ranks to even get access to use, and is unique in its way to mod it so that you have 3(!)
-Elemental combo damage types instead of 2 which is the regular thing – it can do this thanks to it having Base Magnetic damage from the start which means no matter how you mod it, you will always have magnetic (I think).
-But there was a very special way this base damage was “placed” on the weapon – can’t remember exactly right now but if you look it up on warframe.wikia.com you can probably find it out.
+This weapon is still quite a bit of a Beast in my opinion – requires a Mastery Rank of 12 to even get access to use, and is unique in its way to mod it so that you have 3(!)
+Elemental combo damage types instead of 2 which is the regular thing.
+It can do this thanks to it having Base Magnetic damage from the start which means no matter how you mod it, you will always have magnetic (I think).
+As with a lot of weapons with Base elemental damage there is a special way to manipulate the base damage to be turned into what you want (used to be possible at least) – warframe wiki might have more information about this.

 Synoid simulor is not only strong because of the possible 3 Elemental damage types – it also has a “secondary trigger” which can trigger your bullets to explode(!) dealing additional secondary damage – AND it’s bullets are like black-hole generators – if you add 3 close together to one another, they will suck enemies towards them as well as loot – secondary trigger (usually bound to one of the mouse buttons) can then explode these bullets.